Your supporting information – feedback from patients or those you provide medical services to

 78 Your approach over the revalidation cycle should include reflection on both solicited feedback (that patients are asked to give), and any unsolicited feedback (unplanned and given at any time), that you receive.

 79 If you do not have patients, it is still important you reflect on feedback from those you interact with on a professional basis.
 Depending on the nature of your practice this could include individuals, such as students, clients or those who rely on your expert opinion.
-Where no such feedback is available discuss and agree this with your responsible officer, suitable person or appraiser.
+Where no such feedback is available discuss and agree this with your RO, SP or appraiser.
 Clearly explain any issues that may affect your ability to reflect on this type of feedback including, for example:

 - an overlap with those providing colleague feedback